Kodkollektivet/documents/meetings/meeting-items_2019-03-12.md

 ### Infrastructure
 - Binero account is created --> John has our account information, can transfer it
 - Nextcloud can be used internally, now on the Sigma server, Ryan has back-ups --> asking Ryan for account
-- When voting on Nextcloud?
+- Slack: keep having the service Nextcloud or not?  --> voting next board meeting

 ### Kalmar link
-- Cooperation with SPIIK for Hackathon in Växjö!
 - Meeting with Infomaker? --> ask William

 ### Account management
 - new Nordea card? - Update from Michael?
 - Accounting training by Fortnox - 1st of April
+- Slack: posting about open position in accounting